Empirical Welfare Maximization with Constraints: Sample-analog rule

 A direct extension to the existing approach in the EWM literature is a statistical rule that solves the sample version of the population constrained optimization problem (\ref{eq:population primal}):

-The subscript $s$ emphasizes how this approach verifies whether a criterion satisfies the constraint by comparing the \emph{sample} analog $\widehat{B}_{n}(g)$ with $k$ directly, i.e. imposes a sample-analog constraint.
-If no criterion satisfies the constraint, then I set $\widehat{g}_{s}$ to not assign any eligibility, i.e. $\widehat{g}_{s}(x)=0$ for all $x\in\mathcal{X}$.
+The subscript \textquotedblleft sample'' emphasizes how this approach verifies whether a policy satisfies the constraint by comparing the \emph{sample analog} $\widehat{B}_{n}(g)$ with $k$ directly, i.e. imposes a sample-analog constraint.
+If no policy satisfies the constraint, then I set $\widehat{g}_{\text{sample}}$ to not assign any eligibility, i.e. $\widehat{g}_{\text{sample}}(x)=0$ for all $x\in\mathcal{X}$.